Killings of Aaron Danielson and Michael Reinoehl

 On August 29, 2020, Aaron Danielson, an American supporter of the far-right group Patriot Prayer, was shot and killed, allegedly by a far-left activist, after participating in a caravan which drove through Portland, Oregon, displaying banners and signs supporting President Donald Trump, and clashing with participants in the local George Floyd protests.

 On September 3, 2020, Danielson's suspected killer, Michael Reinoehl, an American anti-fascist activist was shot and killed by a federally led fugitive task force near Lacey, Washington.
 Reinoehl had admitted to killing Danielson in an interview shortly before his death, stating it was in self-defense and that he believed Danielson about to stab another protester.
-Police said Reinoehl had followed and targeted Danielson, who was armed with a pistol, baton, and bear spray, but no knife; Reinohl said that police were collaborating with far-right activists who were hunting him.
+Police said Reinoehl had followed and targeted Danielson, who was armed with a pistol, baton, and bear spray, but no knife; Reinoehl said that police were collaborating with far-right activists who were hunting him.
 Danielson's killing was the first time in over 26 years that a self-identified anti-fascist activist had been charged with homicide.
 President Donald Trump commended the U.S. Marshals for shooting Reinoehl, describing it as "retribution", and claiming to have personally "sent in" the U.S. Marshals to "get" Reinoehl during the first presidential debate with Joe Biden.

 An investigation by the Thurston County Sheriff's Office stated that Reinoehl had most likely initiated an exchange of gunfire with officers before he was killed.
 However, some witnesses stated that officers opened fire without warning, and a review by The New York Times also disputed the official statement, concluding that local investigators had discounted key pieces of evidence indicating that Reinoehl never fired or pointed a weapon.